 Above is a picture of the traditional head wrap.
 My maternal grandmother made this piece.
 I was told that when you are married you either wear one siv ceeb or none at all.

-This traditional xauv consist of 3 separate silver rings.
+This traditional xauv consists of 3 separate silver rings.

 When wearing pants, two aprons are worn with a shorter one in the back.
 Siv paj co, hlab nxtoo, and lastly tw siv with paj ntaub goes on top.
 I was always taught to wrap it so the paj ntaub peeks through.